VLiance/Cwc/README.md

 Cwc can export binary files to any platform without any modification of your makefile or your code

-Here are the functional toolchains for now:
+Here are the supported toolchains for now:

 * Windows           ([LibRT](https://github.com/VLiance/LibRT))
 * Web -> Emscriptem ([WebRT](https://github.com/VLiance/WebRT))